wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 ## Local installer state

-The ignored `.wbs/` directory contains state used only by the temporary browser installer and source-image selection:
+The ignored `.wbs/` directory contains state used only by the temporary browser installer:

-- `.wbs/local-images` selects the tracked `development/docker-compose.local-images.yml` override.
 - `.wbs/certs/` contains the certificate and private key presented by the temporary installer web server on port `8888`.
 - `.wbs/letsencrypt/` contains the temporary installer's Let's Encrypt account and certificate-request state.
+- `.wbs/install-request` is the short-lived request passed from the socketless web server to the non-networked installation worker.

 The certificate directories are regenerated when needed and are separate from the installed Wikibase Suite HTTPS certificates.
 The running product's Traefik certificates are stored in the `traefik-letsencrypt-data` Docker volume.